• News

 Stuart Miller

-On June 21, we observe Show Your Stripes Day to help grow global awareness around climate change and its potential human health impacts.
+On June 21, we observe Show Your Stripes Day to help grow global awareness around impacts of climate change on human health.
 We sat down with Stuart Miller, the vice president and executive director of our Materials Discovery Research Institute (MDRI), to discuss how materials science and MDRI's research can help pave the way for a more sustainable future.

 Transcript: